itsmattking/genera/README.md

 ## Example Dashboard

-See index.html for an example dashboard setup utilizing all building blocks of Genera.
+To get started, see index.html for an example dashboard setup utilizing all building blocks of Genera.

+## Notes

+Genera depends on using CSS transitions to trigger events, so it's a good idea to use the example as a base to start from.